How To Get The Most From Tournament Life

 Play up: To play in a higher section than necessary.
 For instance, a player rated 1700 who enters the Under 2000 Section (or Under 2200 Section or Open Section) when an Under 1800 Section is offered is "playing up."

-QC: Quick Chess (Game/10 to Game/29).
+QC: Quick Chess (Game/11 to Game/29).
+Minutes per player plus seconds of delay are used to determine rating system, so G/10, d2 equals 12 and is quick, not blitz.
 USCF rates these events with a separate Quick rating system.
-CCA runs some Quick rated events, but we don't use the Quick rating system for pairings or prizes as we don't feel it is accurate enough yet.
-For some quick events we use the higher of regular or quick rating.
+For CCA Quick rated events, we use the higher of the regular or quick rating.

 Quad: 4-player round robin sections with similar strength players.